How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Business KPIs: engagement, retention, revenue impact, cost savings.

-AI metrics: accuracy, recall, precision, false positives/negatives, and drift over time.
+AI metrics: accuracy, recall, precision, false positives and negatives, and drift over time.

 Infrastructure KPIs: cloud costs, response times, ability to auto-scale.